RSDO-DS3/MultiCOMET/README.md

 ```
 data/atomic/v4_atomic_dev.csv  (data for development)
 data/atomic/v4_atomic_trn.csv  (training data)
-data/atomic/v4_atomic_tst.csv  (data for testing/evaluation0
+data/atomic/v4_atomic_tst.csv  (data for testing/evaluation)
 ```
-with your own CSV files with the same names and formats
+with your own CSV files with exactly the same names and formats

 ### Making Your Own Data Loader
 In the project's root directory, run: